Header Banner

-How To: Get Your Gmail Messages Read Aloud on Your Nexus 5
+How to Get Your Gmail Messages Read Aloud on Your Nexus 5

 Google's text-to-speech engine is getting pretty good these days.
 In a recent update, the computerized voice that reads on screen text (like Google Now search results) got an audio quality bump that brought its clarity up to its highest level yet.
 And with each update, that robotic voice becomes a bit more human.